SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 MORNING

-Mixing height rising to 2800 - 3800 ft.
+Mixing height below 1000 ft early rising to 1900 - 2900 ft.

 Surface wind light and variable and controlled by local terrain.